 This is a twice-weekly after school club where students can extend their class work or finish up any outstanding work.

-At St Catherine’s, students in the Lower Sixth have the opportunity to set up and run their own private limited company as part of the Young Enterprise’s ‘Company Programme.’
-The philosophy of this programme is that students should ‘learn by doing’.
-With this in mind the students: elect their own management team and allocate roles and responsibilities; design and produce a product of their own; raise start-up finance; and finally wind-up the business, producing an end of year balance sheet and profit and loss account in the process.
+In the L6, you have the opportunity to set up and run your own private limited company as part of our version of the Young Enterprise ‘Company Programme.’
+You raise your own capital, elect your own management team, allocate roles and responsibilities, design and produce your own product and, finally, wind-up the business, producing an end of year balance sheet and profit and loss account in the process.